jamesylgan/Blockchain-Whitepapers/Reading-Group-Lead-1.md

 	+ The Casper consensus protocol includes stake-based bonding, unbonding, and betting cycles that result in consensus.
 	+ Unlike Ethereum’s betting on a whole blocks, RChain’s betting is on logical propositions.
   + A proposition is a set of statements about the blockchain, for example: which transactions (i.e. proposed state transitions) must be included, in which order, which transactions should not be included, or other properties.
 A concrete example of a proposition is: “transaction t should occur before transaction s” and “transaction r should not be included”.

-# Tezos
-??

-# BOMB
-Token Velocity problem:
-- Definition: Too many ICOs/companies relying on the (false?) underlying idea that demand for their token will rise, resulting in price and value gain.
-	+ We can say that an asset has a velocity of 0 if, over the course of a year, no one buys or sells it.
-The lack of liquidity would cause the asset to trade at a discount to its “intrinsic” value.
-Assets need some velocity to achieve their full intrinsic value.
-The difference is known as the liquidity premium.
-- Reduce velocity: Profit-share, staking, burn-and-mint, gamification to encourage holding, store of value.
-- Tl;dr, why would you hold the token?
-- Bomb: "If you don't hold it, you lose some value!" self-deflationary

-# Libra